LudovicGardy/Neuralynx_to_BIDSlike/README.md

 ```

 ## 3.2 Example using the GUI
-To run the program, user can either open the script "open_GUI.py", or double click the "start_app.bat".
+To run the program, user can either open the script "open_GUI.py" using a python IDE, or simply double click the "start_app" file, that should automatically launch the GUI.

 ![](illustrations/open_GUI.png)